-On July 3, 2017, a securities class action complaint was filed in the U.S. District Court for the District of New Jersey against the Company and three of its current and former officers: Mr. Weidong Yin, the Company's current chief executive officer, Ms. Nan Wang, the Company's current chief financial officer, and Mr. Danny Chung, the Company's former chief financial officer.
-The complaint asserts that statements in the Company's annual filings for fiscal years 2012 through 2015 were false and misleading because they failed to disclose matters relating to the alleged bribery incidents, among other allegations.
+On July 3, 2017, a securities class action complaint was filed in the U.S. District Court for the District of New Jersey against Sinovac Biotech Ltd. and three of its current and former officers: Mr. Weidong Yin, our chief executive officer, Ms. Nan Wang, our chief financial officer, and Mr. Danny Chung, our former chief financial officer.
+The complaint asserts that statements in our annual filings for fiscal years 2012 through 2015 were false and misleading because they failed to disclose matters relating to the alleged bribery incidents, among other allegations.
 On September 6, 2017, the plaintiff has filed the notice of voluntary dismissal.
 The Court granted the dismissal without prejudice.

-On July 12, 2017, an alleged shareholder of the Company filed a putative class action complaint in the Supreme Court of the State of New York against the Company, its directors, and certain entities related to the Amalgamation.
-The complaint alleges that the Company's directors breached their fiduciary duties by, among other things, entering into a self-dealing transaction at a price below fair value and failing to take steps to maximize the value of the Company.
-The complaint also alleges that the Company aided and abetted those alleged breaches of fiduciary duty.
-The complaint seeks, among other things, an injunction preventing completion of the Amalgamation, rescission of the Amalgamation to the extent it is implemented, damages, and attorneys' fees.
-The Company is vigorously defending this lawsuit; however, the Company cannot determine as to whether an ultimate unfavorable outcome is either probably or remote, nor reasonably estimate the amount or range of the potential liability for this case at this stage.
+On July 12, 2017, an alleged shareholder of Sinovac Biotech Ltd. filed a putative class action complaint in the Supreme Court of the State of New York against Sinovac Biotech Ltd., our directors, and certain entities related to the Amalgamation Agreement, in a matter captioned Wu v.
+Yin, et al. The complaint alleges that our directors breached their fiduciary duties by, among other things, entering into a self-dealing transaction at a price below fair value and failing to take steps to maximize our value.
+The complaint also alleges that our company aided and abetted those alleged breaches of fiduciary duty.
+The complaint sought, among other things, an injunction preventing completion of the transactions contemplated by the Amalgamation Agreement, rescission of the Amalgamation Agreement to the extent it is implemented, damages, and attorneys' fees.
+None of the defendants, including our company and certain directors, were served with the complaint, and the time for doing so now has expired.
+On July 3, 2018, the Amalgamation Agreement was terminated.